Wall Street Pummels MGY After Recent Earnings Report

-Magnolia Oil & Gas Corporation (NYSE:MGY) went up by 3.06% from its latest closing price compared to the recent 1-year high of $13.28.
-The company’s stock price has collected 4.48% of gains in the last five trading sessions.
+Magnolia Oil & Gas Corporation (NYSE:MGY) went down by -0.90% from its latest closing price compared to the recent 1-year high of $13.28.
+The company’s stock price has collected -6.62% of loss in the last five trading sessions.
+Press Release reported on 08/05/20 that Magnolia Oil & Gas Corporation Announces Second Quarter 2020 Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.